forj-oss/docs/dev/faq.rst

 ...
 I want a forge from Forj, but I do not have a cloud

   Amongst the possibilities, you could sign up for an HP Cloud account and use Forj's portal to provision your forge there.
 Last time we checked, HP Cloud offered `$300 credit over a period of 3 months <http://www.hpcloud.com/cloud-credit>`_.
-Enough to host an "A la OpenStack" forge for free for 3 months.
+Enough to host a "Redstone" forge for free for 3 months.
 Sign up, get the credentials, and :ref:`install <install>` a forge with Forj today.